Traditional Christmas Front Door Decorating

 DECORATE THE LIGHTS!

-Decorating is about creativity and using things in unexpected ways.
+Outside Christmas decorating is about creativity and using things in unexpected ways.
 A wreath is perfect for “framing” a hanging light fixture.
 Floral wire will hold it in place.
 Be sure to hang the wreath on a fixture where it does not touch or get close to lightbulbs.

 ROBIN’S TIP: Stack 3 different size wreaths in a flower pot for a “tree” shape.
 Use 2 of each size.
 Top with an ornament or star.